Choosing a career is a daunting choice, but if you are good with math, and have a passion for business, accounting is a rewarding career.

 An accounting diploma or degree can open different career options for you.
 Many people consider accounting to be the primary language of business, because most business objectives are communicated as numbers.
 An accounting degree helps the student focus on the financial records of companies, individuals, corporations, and organizations.

 You don’t need to understand advanced calculus to succeed as an accountant or bookkeeper.
 Accounting requires addition and subtraction, and some multiplication and division, but nothing that is out of reach.

 By pursuing an accounting diploma or degree, you will be a qualified candidate for in-demand bookkeeping jobs.
-MTI College at Sacramento offers an A.A. in Business Administration with Concentration in Accounting and an Accounting Technician diploma program to help you start your career.
+Campus, formerly known as MTI College at Sacramento, offers an A.A. in Business Administration with Concentration in Accounting and an Accounting Technician diploma program to help you start your career.

 Traits of an Accounting Professional

 Working as a bookkeeping clerk, accountant, or accounting technician requires a few characteristics.
 If you are good with numbers, that mathematical aptitude will help you balance ledgers, fill out financial documents, and analyze spreadsheets.

 Another hallmark characteristic is organization.
 Many accounting professionals say that accounting is more about keeping things organized than hardcore math.
 If you obsess over putting things in order, accounting may be a great choice for you.

 The easiest way to get started in a bookkeeping career is as an accounting technician.

 What Does an Accounting Technician Do?

 Accounting technicians, called bookkeeping clerks, accounting clerks, and auditing clerks at some companies and organizations, produce a wide variety of financial documents.
 Depending on their specific position and the size of the organizations they work in, they can record financial transactions, update financial statements, and check records for accuracy.